Project supported by the Tasmanian Climate Change Office

 Farm Emissions Reduction Planning Information Guide

 The Farm Emissions Reduction Planning Information guide provides a guide for the development of Farm Emissions Reduction Plans (ERPs).
 This guide is intended for advisors and consultants preparing farm plans for their Tasmanian clients but can also be used by farmers to develop their own plans.
-The guide is also available on the RM Consulting Group web site.

 Further resources can be found on the My Carbon Farming web site.

 Working with farmers to increase soil carbon storage (PDF) is the stories from six Tasmanian graziers who have experimented with pasture management techniques on their farms.
 Each case study highlights how graziers can make changes to pasture management to best suit their local environment and farm business.
 The stories tell the importance of enhancing the health and resilience of pasture-based enterprises into the future.
 The two year project monitored the effect of management change on soil carbon storage under dryland grazing.
 This publication was produced by the Tasmanian Institute of Agriculture and Pear Consulting.